Hollywood faces possible second strike as actors' talks near deadline

 The WGA walkout is hitting caterers, prop suppliers and other small businesses that generate a large portion of their income from Hollywood productions.
 The last writers' strike in 2007 and 2008 cost the California economy an estimated $2.1 billion.

-(Reporting by Lisa Richwine in Los Angeles; Additional reporting by Hanna Rantala and Sarah Mills in London; Editing by Mary Milliken and Rosalba O'Brien)
+(Reporting by Lisa Richwine in Los Angeles; Additional reporting by Hanna Rantala and Sarah Mills in London; Editing by Mary Milliken, Rosalba O'Brien and Cynthia Osterman)

 ((lisa.richwine@thomsonreuters.com; Follow me on Twitter @LARichwine; 1-424-434-7324; Reuters Messaging: lisa.richwine.thomsonreuters.com@reuters.net))